mistelip/CircleOfLife/README.md

 Additions: Probability that organism can successfully eat pray/ Reproduce.

-It captures a realistic model of nature.
 It lacks the ability for organisms to travel and "look" for a potental mate.
+An organism is able to reproduce from the first day it is born.

 ## Fundamental Questions
 (At the end of the project you want to find the answer to these questions)